πŸ’‘ Wilderness Wisdom

 Expect to be off-grid for days at a time

-Cell coverage is spotty to non-existent outside of Whitehorse, Dawson City, and Haines/Juneau.
+Cell coverage is spotty to non-existent outside of Whitehorse, Dawson City, and Juneau/Skagway.
 Plan accordingly.

 Whitehorse & Dawson City β€” good Rogers/Bell coverage.
-Stock up on connectivity here.
+Download everything here.

 Dempster Highway β€” zero cell service beyond Dawson.
 Download offline maps BEFORE you go.

 Cassiar Highway β€” very limited.
-Occasional signal at Watson Lake, Stewart, and Terrace.
+Occasional signal at Watson Lake, Stewart, Terrace.

-US numbers in Alaska β€” Haines, Juneau, Skagway: US SIM or roaming will work fine.
+Alaska legs (Juneau, Skagway) β€” US SIM or roaming works fine.

 πŸ›ƒ